Michael Pisaro

-Michael Pisaro (born 1961 in Buffalo, New York) is a guitarist and composer.
+Michael Pisaro (born 1961 in Buffalo, New York) is an American guitarist and composer.
 A member of the Wandelweiser Composers Ensemble, he has composed over 80 works for a great variety of instrumental combinations, including several pieces for variable instrumentation.

 Works

-A particularly large category of Pisaro's works are solo works, notably a series of 36 pieces (grouped into 6 longer works) for the three-year, 156-concert series organized by Carlo Inderhees at the Zionskirche in Berlin-Mitte from 1997-1999.
-Another solo piece, pi (1-2594), was performed in installments by the composer on 15 selected days in February 1999, in Evanston, Illinois, in Düsseldorf in 2000-2001 and at the Huddersfield Contemporary Music Festival in 2009 (with Philip Thomas, pianist).
+A particularly large category of Pisaro's works are solo works, notably a series of 36 pieces (grouped into six longer works) for the three-year, 156-concert series organized by Carlo Inderhees at the Zionskirche in Berlin-Mitte from 1997 to 1999.
+Another solo piece, pi (1-2594), was performed in installments by the composer on 15 selected days in February 1999, in Evanston, Illinois, in Düsseldorf in 2000–2001 and at the Huddersfield Contemporary Music Festival in 2009 (with pianist Philip Thomas).

 Pisaro has also devoted works to poets including among others, his harmony series, which functions as both a kind of poetic anthology and a collection of indeterminate scores, and July Mountain which is a translation of the poem of the same name by Wallace Stevens, into a score for field recordings and several layers of percussion.
 Reading Spinoza is an accompanied reading of the Fifth Book of Baruch Spinoza's Ethics.

 Much of Pisaro's recent work for percussion has been recorded by frequent collaborator Greg Stuart.
 Another recent interest has been in field recording, which began to be represented in Pisaro's Transparent City (2004-2006).

+In 2004, he translated Oswald Egger's Nichts, das ist (Suhrkamp, 2001).